tinfoilsh/nitro-private-inference-image/README.md

 2. With the enclave running, start the vsock HTTP proxy: `socat tcp-listen:6000,reuseaddr,fork vsock-connect:16:6000`

-If running under systemd, restart the `vsock-proxy` service with `sudo sysrtemctl restart vsock-proxy`
+If running under systemd, restart the `vsock-proxy` service with `sudo systemctl restart vsock-proxy`